rrazgriz/raz-vpm/README.md

 ## Usage With VCC
 ### Adding Repo Listing
-- If you're reading this after VCC 2.1.0 has been released (hopefully by April 8, 2023), just go to https://vpm.razgriz.one/, click `Add to VCC`, and follow the prompts.
+- With the [latest VCC installed](https://vrchat.com/download/vcc), just go to https://vpm.razgriz.one/, click `Add to VCC` at the top, and follow the prompts!
 - Otherwise, make sure you have the [VPM CLI](https://vcc.docs.vrchat.com/vpm/cli) installed, then run the command `vpm add repo https://vpm.razgriz.one/index.json`.

 ### Adding Packages to a Project